kevinding0218/InterviewDocuments/Q and A/Algo/Template.md

 ##### Space: O(K)
 ### HashSet/HashMap
 #### When asked about find duplicate element or given a known target and known element A, find if there is another elment B that can formulized with A to be target
+#### When asked about frequency of character/string appearances, usually combined usage with Priority Queue to sort by appearance count

 ### Remove Duplicate that only can appeark K times